superdaminou/flora_parsing/README.md

 - action_time: Calculate the sum of each actions occurence at each time for every group;
 - total_action: Calculate the total elapsed time for each action for every group

+Inputfile should be a valid MEP-PC .txt file.
+Outputfile is an optionnal .txt file.
+Default to output.txt